forvev/Summary-Matching-application/README.md

 It will create an image that you can run in the following way:

-  **sudo docker run -v /home/user/my_folder:/files -it my_image -i /files/classes.jar -s /files/summary -o /files/output**
+  **sudo docker run --rm -v /path_where_you want_to_store_output/summary-matching:/output -it your_image -i /usr/cpa/src/main/resources/jar-files/classes.jar -s /usr/cpa/src/main/resources/summary-files -o /output**

-  Where inside the folder "my_folder" classes.jar, summary and output folders are stored (they will be moved to the path "/files" inside the container).
+  The result will be stored inside the summary-matching folder.
+In order to change paths you would need to change the Dockerfile.

 ---------------------------------------------------